 Do I have to file a District of Columbia biennial report for my foreign LLC?

 Yes.
-Your first DC biennial report will be due by April 1st the year after registering your LLC.
-This means that if you registered your LLC in June your first biennial report will be due April 1st of the following year and every two years after.
+Your first DC Biennial Report will be due by April 1st the year after registering your LLC.
+This means that if you registered your LLC in June, your first biennial report will be due April 1st of the following year and every two years after.
 The fee is $300, and you can file online, by mail, or in person.
-As usual, all in person filings will be assessed a $100 filing fee and expedited one day service.
+As usual, all in-person filings will be assessed a $100 filing fee and expedited one-day service.

 How are foreign LLCs in District of Columbia taxed?

-Foreign LLCs with default tax classification in DC are taxed just like domestic LLCs—as “pass-through” entities.
+Foreign LLCs with default tax classification in DC are taxed just like domestic LLCs—as pass-through entities.
 This means that the LLC itself doesn’t pay taxes.
 Instead the members of the LLC report their share of business income and expenses on their personal tax return.
 LLCs also have the tax flexibility to register as an S-corp or C-corp.

-How can I dissolve my foreign LLC?
+How can I withdraw my foreign LLC?